Book an Appointment

 Why May Endodontic Disease Cause Swelling?

 When the pulp tissue becomes severely diseased and necrotic, the resultant infection can spread from inside the tooth into the adjacent bone and soft tissues.
 As a result, swelling can occur in the tissues immediately surrounding the tooth.
-If this situation is not treated and the disease process is not kept under control by the body’s defences ; the infection can begin to spread into other tissue spaces, such as those around the eye or in the neck.
+If this situation is not treated and the disease process is not kept under control by the body’s defenses ; the infection can begin to spread into other tissue spaces, such as those around the eye or in the neck.
 In some situations, this can become a serious medical emergency

 Root Canal Retreatment